techtangents/ylj-reading-the-tea-leaves/workshop/1-framework.md

 There are various combinators that create query algebra values with the right types and input that work for either case.
-You'll know when you need them because you'll likely get stuck with a kinda of weird value to create for raising a message on a DOM event or querying a child component.
+You'll know when you need them because you'll likely get stuck with a kind of weird value to create for raising a message on a DOM event or querying a child component.

   - For queries: